johannes-qvarford/johannes-qvarford.github.io/_posts/2020-07-21-tech-stack.md

 You want a good debugger, build tools and libraries, with good documentation, how-to guides and tutorials.
 You want to be able to find information about these things quickly and not get side-tracked by outdated and irrelevant information.

-A young tech stack with a lot of hype behind it will not have a problem with outdated information, since there isn't a lot of old information.
-At the same time, everything is this kind of ecosystem is unstable, and may change frequently or significantly.
-It can take time and effort to keep up with the pace while dodging bugs that are naturally introduced when there are a lot of changes in the tools and libraries.
+A young tech stack with a lot of hype behind it will not have a problem with outdated information, since there isn't a lot of old information to begin with.
+At the same time, most things in this kind of ecosystem is unstable, and may change frequently or significantly.
+It can take time and effort to keep up with the pace while dodging bugs that are bound to be introduced when there are a lot of changes in the tools and libraries.

-If a tech stack is older, then hopefully it will keep some of the hype up.
+As a tech stack gets older, it will hopefully keep some of the hype up.
-Otherwise, it can be hard to convince new programmers to use the stack, and modern, useful ideas might not be integrated into the language, at least not at a fast pace.
+Otherwise, it can be hard to convince new programmers to use the stack.
+Some modern, useful ideas might not be integrated into the language, at least not at a fast pace.

 No tech stack will keep its' hype once it becomes mature, but I feel like these stacks are the most trustworthy to bet on if they keep some of the hype.